simplicitesoftware/docs/content/CTG_50_docs/LSN_150_quality/quality.md

 <h2 id="docker">Docker images</h2>

-The "server" images `registry.simplicite.io/server`, from which the "platform" images `registry.simplicite.io/platform` are built, are rebuilt on a regular basis, in general for each new platform revision, using the up-to-date official base images of various OS flavors (CentOS/AlmaLinux/AlpineLinux/...).
+The "server" images `registry.simplicite.io/server`, from which the "platform" images `registry.simplicite.io/platform` are built, are rebuilt on a regular basis, in general for each new platform revision, using the up-to-date official base images of various OS flavors (CentOS, AlmaLinux, Alpine Linux, ...).

 The "platform" images `registry.simplicite.io/platform` are rebuilt each time a platform upgrade (revision, minor or major version) is made available on the considered branch.